crate/docker-docs/crate/content.md

 ## How to use this image

-To form a cluster, just start the Crate container a few times in the
+To form a cluster, just start the Crate container a few times in the background.
+This starts a couple of containers on your machine which discover each other via multicast.
+In a production environment you'd run Crate on different machines:
-background:

 ```console
 # docker run -d crate
 ```

-To access the admin UI, point your browser to port 4200 of any data node while you start it or look up its IP later on:
+To access the admin UI, point your browser to port tcp/4200 of a data node of your choice while you start it or look up its IP later on:

 ```console
 # firefox "http://$(docker inspect --format='{{.NetworkSettings.IPAddress}}' $(docker run -d crate)):4200/admin"